 Dating is the time when you have a unique opportunity to get to know someone on a deeper level and determine if your relationship is marriage material.

-This isn’t to say that you can’t have romance after a certain point; you can (and should) romance your partner and spend time having fun and continuing to get to know them, but priorities change with seasons of life, and while date nights are important, they are not the end all and be all that they once were.
-Finding a solid teammate is definitely not the only thing that makes for a good spouse, but is an element of your relationship worth serious consideration.
+This isn’t to say that you can’t have romance after a certain point.
+You can (and should) romance your partner and spend time having fun and continuing to get to know them, but priorities change with seasons of life, and while date nights are important, they aren't the end all and be all that they once were.
+Finding a solid teammate is definitely not the only thing that makes for a good spouse, but it's an element of your relationship worth serious consideration.

 In order to be successful in any setting, the couple must first establish a mutual foundation of respect for one another.

 This respect must first be for the other person as an individual, but must also translate into respect for their values, career choices, and life-long pursuits and aspirations.
 Being a teammate means supporting your partner in all of these areas, and if there is a lack of respect, then there will also be a lack of support.
 Whether it be a hobby or a career aspiration, a lack of respect will make it incredibly difficult, if not downright impossible to support your significant other in the ways they need.

 If mutual respect exists among people, they are able to truly value the other person and what they bring to the table.
 Just like on any sports team, partners in a relationship also have to value the other person and the skills they have.
 No two people are exactly alike and while those differences can bring challenges (check out Evie’s Opposites Attract article for more details), they can also bring new benefits and value to your life that you lacked as an individual.